Locally-sourced ingredients from the Pacific Northwest

 The custom-designed GoldLeaf Dome Car puts you right in the centre of the awe-inspiring scenery and provides both excellent commentary and superb personal service.
 Guests are welcomed on board and shown to their rotating and reclining dome-level seats, where complimentary snacks and beverages are served.
 The gourmet breakfasts and lunches included are served in the lower-level dining room.
 GoldLeaf Service includes one night’s upgraded accommodation in Kamloops or Quesnel and transportation to the hotel.

-2018 EARLY BOOKING OFFER.
-Book a qualifying 2018 Rocky Mountaineer Package (of 7 nights or more), by August 25th 2017 and receive a credit of up to £640 per couple.
+2019 EARLY BOOKING OFFER.
+Book a qualifying 2019 Rocky Mountaineer package (of 7 nights or more), by 31st August 2018 and receive a credit of up to £300 per person.
 This credit can be used toward:

 We would like to offer you the option of either viewing online one of our brochures or ordering a copy to be delivered to your home.
 Please select the option which suits your needs.
 Travel agents may also order bulk supplies by selecting the appropriate link below.